 Yes.
 The garden waste collection will be suspended over the winter period.

 Yes.
 If you subscribe to the new service and you already have an assisted collection, this will continue.
 If you don't already have an assisted collection, please call the Contact Centre on (01744) 676789 and a form will be sent out for you to complete.

 Please check with your neighbours to make sure they have not taken the bin by mistake.
 If not, then report it to the council and we will investigate the circumstances and advise you accordingly.

 We hope that residents will understand the financial pressure we face and the reasons for introducing this charge.
-It's hoped that the new subscription service, the free-of-charge household waste recycling centres and home composting will provide sufficient alternatives for those who wish to recycle.
+It's hoped that the subscription service, the free-of-charge household waste recycling centres and home composting will provide sufficient alternatives for those who wish to recycle.

 There's no evidence to suggest that we'll see any increase in fly-tipping.
 We have spoken to other councils that have similar schemes and they've seen no increase.
 We'll monitor this issue closely and any reports of fly-tipping will be looked into.

 If the garden waste materials are placed into your green wheelie bin, then you will still need to subscribe to the kerbside collection service.
 Alternatively, you can ask your gardener or the person who carries out the work for you to take the garden waste away and dispose of it responsibly – but they may charge you to do so.
 If you pay your gardener, they cannot take the waste to one of our community recycling centres as the waste will be classed as trade waste when they remove it from your property.